 Texas is home to 25 oil refineries.
 Three of those refineries rank as the seventh, ninth, and thirteenth larges refineries in the world.
 As such, many Texans rely upon their jobs at oil refineries to support themselves and their families.
 Unfortunately, due to the heavy machinery, oil pressure, and other dangers involved in pumping, piping, and refining oil, the risks of injury are incredibly high.

-The personal injury attorneys at The Queenan Law Firm represent oil workers who have been injured on the job and fight to get them compensation that can help support them and their family while they recover.
+The Dallas oil refinery injury attorneys at The Queenan Law Firm represent oil workers who have been injured on the job and fight to get them compensation that can help support them and their family while they recover.
 For many, the road to recovery is not an option, as many oil injuries can be deadly or can leave workers unable to return to their job.
 Compensation is also available to help your family keep going after a loss or permanent injury.

-Types of Injuries from Oil Refineries
+Types of Injuries from Oil Refineries in Dallas

 Of course, oil is a fuel.
 Whether it is refined or not, it can be extremely flammable.
 This means that any flames or sparks can lead to catastrophic explosions and fires at refineries and other plants.
 These are capable of not only creating severe, life-threatening burns, but also of causing injury from the blast or from attempts to escape the flames.